jemarq04/pokelookup/README.md

 By default, `pokelookup` will create and use a cache for API requests using the `rustemon` crate in the user's home directory.
 The specific path is `~/.cache/pokelookup`.
 If you want to change that, use the `--cache-dir` option to specify the desired location.

+## Features

+By default, this package uses the `wrap_help` feature from [`clap`](https://crates.io/crates/clap) to wrap the help and usage printouts based on the terminal's current width.

+Additionally, there is a `web` feature which can be enabled which adds an additional `pokelookup search` subcommand.
+This subcommand will open pages from [Serebii](https://www.serebii.net/) based on the query provided.
+To enable this, use `cargo install -F web` when installing the package.

 ## Contributing
 Contributions and feedback is welcome!
 Feel free to open a PR or add an issue in the Issues tab.